No more flying by the seat of your pants

 - Design leaders managing design and cross-functional teams

-- Executive leaders tasked with setting up or consolidating design teams in-house or at agencies and consultancies in local, regional or global roles
+- Leaders of design and creative teams – executive leaders tasked with setting up or consolidating design teams in-house or at agencies and consultancies in local, regional or global roles

 - I can also coach small groups of team leaders by arrangement